soechitkaung/php-gcm_pushnotification/README.md

-# php-gcm Server for sending Push Notification
+# php-gcm Server for sending Android Notification

 It is using GCM Server.
 You need Server API key and Application Token to use.